-The following image provides a visual representation of the wireless card removal procedure.
+The following image indicates the location of the wireless card and provides a visual representation of the removal procedure.

-- 1. Remove the two screws (M2x2.5) that secure the wireless-card shield to the system board. - 2.
-Unroute the antenna cables from the routing guides on the wireless-card shield. - 3.
+- 1. Remove the two screws (M2x4) that secure the wireless-card shield to the system board. - 2.
+Unroute the antenna cables from the routing guides on the display-assembly base. - 3.
 Lift the wireless-card shield out of the system. - 4.
-Remove the screw (M2x2.5) that secures the wireless-card bracket to the wireless card. - 5.
+Remove the screw (M2x4) that secures the wireless-card bracket to the wireless card. - 5.
 Slide and remove the wireless-card bracket off the wireless card. - 6.
 Disconnect the antenna cables from the wireless card. - 7.
 Slide and remove the wireless card from the wireless-card slot.